 Open in Storybook Open in Figma

-This page describes FunctionCard, its content, and it being part of a group.
+This page describes FunctionCard, its content, and it being part of a (complex) Card.
 To see some real-world examples, head over to FunctionCard examples.

 Basics